-Fred R. Coulter-November 24, 2012
+Fred R. Coulter

 Greetings, everybody!
 Welcome to Sabbath services!
-If you want a title for this sermon, it will be Repentance and Forgiveness, which we all need all the time.
+Repentance and forgiveness is what we all need all the time.

-The other night I was channel surfing because most of the time when you're watching television there's not too much worthwhile to watch.
+I was channel surfing because most of the time when you're watching television there's not too much worthwhile to watch.
 It just struck me how everything is just exactly like it says there in Psa.
 39, 'Man at his best state is altogether vanity,' and that the human mind is 'deceitful and desperately wicked above all things.'

-So, we're going to talk about the miracle of repentance and forgiveness that God is going to take something over here that is inherently evil: our human nature and our natural instincts that we do, our noble way of thinking, even the things that people think are good.
+We're going to talk about the miracle of repentance and forgiveness that God is going to take something over here that is inherently evil:

+- our human nature

+- our natural instincts that we do

+- our noble way of thinking

+- even the things that people think are good